JPMorgan Chase & Co. (JPM) CEO Jamie Dimon on Q2 2020 Results - Earnings Call Transcript

 And lastly, we increased our CET1 ratio by approximately 90 basis points in the quarter after building approximately $9 billion of reserves and paying nearly $3 billion of common dividends.

 As you’ll recall, we started the second quarter on the back of unprecedented levels of business activity in March.
 On the following pages, I'll give you an update on some of those key activity metrics we looked at last quarter and share what we're seeing today.
-So with that, let's turn to page 2.
+So with that, let's turn to page two.

-Starting with wholesale on the top of the page, we saw record levels of debt and equity issuance in the quarter as clients opt [ph] to pay down the majority of the revolver draws for March and continued to shore up liquidity while market conditions were receptive, supported by extraordinary central bank actions.
+Starting with wholesale on the top of the page, we saw record levels of debt and equity issuance in the quarter as clients bought to pay down the majority of the revolver draws for March and continued to shore up liquidity while market conditions were receptive, supported by extraordinary central bank actions.
 The surge in investment grade debt issuance seen in March continued throughout the second quarter.
 And as high yield markets reopened, U.S. issuance volumes increased by 90% compared to the first quarter.

 In ECM as markets rebounded to pre-COVID levels, May and June together were our two busiest months for equity issuance ever, driven by converts and follow-ons.

 Moving to consumer spending behavior on the bottom left.
-Debit and credit sales volume while overall still down has consistently trended upward since the trough in the second week of April to down just 4% year-on-year in the last two weeks of June.
+Debit and credit sales volume, while overall still down has consistently trended upward since the trough in the second week of April to down just 4% year-on-year in the last two weeks of June.
 T&E and restaurant spend continued to be down meaningfully but we have seen some improvement, especially on the back of higher levels of restaurant spend.
-The most significant improvement we saw was in retail with a strong recovery in card present volume in the second half of the quarter, and consistently strong growth in card not present volume throughout the quarter.
+The most significant improvement we saw was in retail with a strong recovery in card-present volume in the second half of the quarter, and consistently strong growth in card-not-present volume throughout the quarter.

 More recently, we’ve seen the improvement in overall sales growth across the country flatten out, notably in both states with increasing cases and states with decreasing cases.
 We continued to see larger year-on-year declines in states that remain partially closed, particularly those in the Northeast and Mid-Atlantic regions.

 In terms of consumers’ demand for credit, we observed similar recovery trends.
 In auto, April saw the lowest level of loan and lease origination since the financial crisis, but activity rebounded sharply in May and June, and in fact, June ended up the best month for auto originations in our history.
-And in Home Lending, retail purchase applications after reaching a low in April recovered to well about pre-COVID levels in June, due to a strong and broad market recovery.
+And in Home Lending, retail purchase applications after reaching a low in April recovered to well above pre-COVID levels in June, due to a strong and broad market recovery.

 Continuing on the topic of consumer behavior, let's turn to page three for an update on what we're seeing around our customer assistance programs.